alinpandey957/COMP424-Web-Engineering-II/README.md

 # COMP424-Web-Engineering-II
-User authentication web development using PHP, CSS, JavaScript and host in AWS
+User authentication web development using PHP, CSS, JavaScript and hosted in AWS with the required security technologies.

 Developed a web server and website for a small business company.
 The company is a typical small business company with medium hit-rate site visits for their webpage and very interested in security while not significantly compromising usability.